FrancisBanville/ms_interpreting_probabilities/README.md

 Estimating more precisely the probability $p$ that two taxa interact locally if they can potentially interact allows for improved predictions of local networks from a probabilistic metaweb.
-This task is challenging due to the variability of this probability across space and time, as well as its potential variations among pairwise interactions within a network.
+This task is challenging due to the variability of this probability across space and time, as well as its variability across pairwise interactions within a network.
 Using simple models of $p$, as demonstrated in our case studies, represents an initial step toward the overarching objective of reconstructing local networks from metawebs.